reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 ## How does CSRF work?

-A CSRF attack leverages the implicit trust placed in user session cookies by many web applications. these applications, once the user authenticates to an application and a session cookie is created on the user's system, all following transactions for that session are authenticated using that cookie including potential actions initiated by an attacker and simply "riding" the existing session cookie.
+As explained earlier, a CSRF attack leverages the implicit trust placed in user session cookies by many web applications.

-Let us now understand how CSRF works in greater detail.
+In these applications, once the user authenticates, a session cookie is created and all subsequent transactions for that session are authenticated using that cookie including potential actions initiated by an attacker by "riding" the existing session cookie.
+Due to this reason, CSRF attack is also called "Session riding".

 ### Hijacking the Session Cookie
 A CSRF attack exploits the behavior of a type of cookies called session cookies shared between a browser and server.
 HTTP requests are stateless due to which the server cannot distinguish between two requests sent by a browser.